 Mail individual & business property appeals and supporting documentation to:

 Attention: Property Appeal

 Raleigh NC 27602

-Wake County assessed real estate values reflect the market value as of the most recent countywide reappraisal, which was effective January 1, 2016.
-Any inflation, deflation or other economic changes occurring after this date do not affect the county's assessed value of the property and cannot be lawfully considered when reviewing the value for adjustment.
-The January 1, 2008 assessed values remain in effect until the next county-wide revaluation, which is currently performed every four years.
+Wake County real estate values reflect the market value as of the most recent countywide reappraisal, which was effective January 1, 2016.
+Any inflation, deflation or other economic changes occurring after the appraisal date will not affect the county's value of the property and cannot be lawfully considered when reviewing the value for adjustment.
+The appraised values remain in effect until the next countywide reappraisal, which is currently performed every four years.
 Learn more about the reappraisal process and effective dates.

 Wake County Revenue Department